nisaacson/pdf-extract/README.md

 var pdf_extract = require('pdf-extract');
 var absolute_path_to_pdf = '~/Downloads/electronic.pdf'
 var options = {
-  type: 'text'  // extract the actual text in the pdf file }
+  type: 'text',  // extract the actual text in the pdf file
+  enc: 'UTF-8'   // optional, encoding to use for the text output }
 var processor = pdf_extract(absolute_path_to_pdf, options, function(err) {
   if (err) {